jmazzuca92/unit-1-homework/README.md

 # **Business Activities**

-As easyfinancial has grown, it's intial goal to extend credit to consumers whom do not qualify through traditional methods and hinder people from using expensive payday loans has advanced to help Canadians to improve their credit and eventually graduate to prime caliber loan solutions. easyfinancial's target customers are sub-prime Canadian borrowers, and small-to-mid-sized corporations.
+As easyfinancial has grown, it's initial goal to extend credit to consumers whom do not qualify through traditional methods and hinder people from using expensive payday loans has advanced to help Canadians to improve their credit and eventually graduate to prime caliber loan solutions. easyfinancial's target customers are sub-prime Canadian borrowers, and small-to-mid-sized corporations.
 There were 9.4 million sub-prime borrowers and 1,201,356 small-to-mid-sized corporations in 2019.
-Since inception, easyfinacial has served more than 450,000 customers and issued over $3.9 billion in loans.
+Since inception, easyfinancial has served more than 450,000 customers and issued over $3.9 billion in loans.

 easyfinancial offers a variety of solutions: